GroundSix/dockerhub-varnish/README.md

 # Varnish

-This container contains Varnish 5 on top of Debian
+This container contains Varnish 5 on top of Debian.

 ## Configuring Varnish
 Create a new VCL file for your requirements, using the docker service name for your host.
 The following in an example